lanszesz/CS-Threaded-TCP-Chat/README.md

 Client and server

-Use it only to get the basic idea
+Use it only to get the basic idea, this is not good:D

-Never ever try to do a chat application in console 😂

-I don't remember if I uploaded the last version 🤔 Ask me and maybe I will see